jhpyle/docassemble/_docs/config.md

 [`required privileges`] specifier will be used to determine if the link in the menu is shown.

-The names and privileges that will be used for purposes of the main menu can be overridden by specifying an item in the `administrative interviews` list in the form of a [YAML] dictionary instead of the name of the interview file.
+The titles and privileges that will be used for purposes of the menu can be overridden by specifying an item in the `administrative interviews` list in the form of a [YAML] dictionary instead of the name of the interview file.
 For example: